redpanda-data/connect/README.md

 ## Docker

-There's a `Dockerfile` for creating a benthos docker image which is multi-stage and results in a minimal image from scratch.
+There's a multi-stage `Dockerfile` for creating a Benthos docker image which results in a minimal image from scratch.
 You can build it with:

 ``` shell
 make docker